kiskadee-studio/eslint-config-kiskadee/README.md

 trim_trailing_whitespace = true
 ```

-> For Windows users: you may encounter problems when trying to change the line ending in Git.
+> **For Windows Users**: you may encounter problems when trying to change the line ending in Git.
 If this happens, try following [these steps](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings).